 Other options include fiber bedding made for reptiles such as the coconut fiber-based bedding called Forest Bedding.
 The fiber is ground quite find, so it is nearly like soil, so it is good for burrowing.
 Crushed coral is also a nice choice, but you may want to provide an area with Forest Bedding or sand as your hermit crabs may prefer these substrates for molting.
 Avoid the use of gravel or wood shavings.

-Lights of various types (see below) can also provide heat for the tank; some experimentation with lighting may also be necessary to find the combination of lights and UTH that works best for your tank.
+Lights of various types can also provide heat for the tank; some experimentation with lighting may also be necessary to find the combination of lights and UTH that works best for your tank.

 The easiest way to add lighting is to use a reptile heating/lighting hood over the tank.
 Hoods can be found with two ceramic receptacles for incandescent bulbs; a day glow bulb can be put on one side, and a night glow bulb in the other.
 It is best to start with 15-watt bulbs and go to higher wattages only if necessary, especially with a 10-gallon tank.
-If necessary, wood slats can be used to raise the hood a bit above the glass (if the glass gets too hot).
+If necessary, wood slats can be used to raise the hood a bit above the glass if it gets too hot.
 Some hoods have a third receptacle for a fluorescent bulb, and some owners have reported good results with a Reptisun 2.0 fluorescent.
-Reptile heat hoods are best used on glass top tanks (or screen, but screen tops make humidity regulation difficult) as the lights will be quite warm and could melt plastic.
+Reptile heat hoods are best used on glass top tanks or screens, though screen tops make humidity regulation difficult, as the lights will be quite warm and could melt plastic.
 A combination of lighting and undertank heat can be used to heat the tank.

-The water dish you provide in the tank will likely be sufficient for creating the proper humidity, as long as the tank is enclosed (solid sides and top).
-If you need to increase the humidity level, try a fairly large chunk of natural sea sponge in a dish of water (remember to always use dechlorinated water).
+The water dish you provide in the tank will likely be sufficient for creating the proper humidity, as long as the tank is enclosed with solid sides and top.
+If you need to increase the humidity level, try a fairly large chunk of a natural sea sponge in a dish of water (remember to always use dechlorinated water).
 The sponge can hold lots of water and has lots of surface for evaporation to boost the humidity.
 Have a couple of sponges on hand so you can swap and clean them frequently (soak them in very hot dechlorinated water or a sea salt/water mix, then allow them to dry completely as they are a good medium for bacterial growth).
 If a mesh or vented lid is making humidity control difficult, the lid can be modified by covering most of the top with plastic wrap or clear packing tape.

 There are three necessities for furnishing the cage: stuff to climb on, a water bowl, and food dish.